Close-up of a Nigella sativa flower in soft golden-hour light — the seed habb is pressed from

 Is habb black seed oil halal certified?

-Yes. habb is bottled in a halal- and OU Kosher-certified facility in Chatsworth, California.
+Yes. habb is bottled in a halal- and OU Kosher-certified facility in California.
 The certification is at the facility level, which is the layer that matters most for a single-ingredient plant oil.

 Are there any animal-derived ingredients in habb?